KnapsackPro/knapsack-pro-core-js/README.md

 `@knapsack-pro/core` is JS npm package with core features for [Knapsack Pro API](https://docs.knapsackpro.com/api/).
 Learn how to run your tests faster with optimal test suite parallelisation using [Knapsack Pro](https://knapsackpro.com).

-This package is the dependency for Knapsack Pro clients in JavaScript.
-[Knapsack Pro clients list](https://docs.knapsackpro.com/integration/) can be found here.
+This package is the dependency of [Knapsack Pro clients in JavaScript](https://docs.knapsackpro.com/integration/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->